What women should do to address menopausal issues

 One way to avoid weight gain is by exercising regularly.
 Everybody needs exercise, both the young and the old.

-Aside from helping maintain body weight, exercising has been associated with better health outcomes such as reduced stress, healthier bones and joints decreased risk of diseases like stroke, heart diseases and diabetes.
+Aside from helping maintain body weight, exercising has been associated with better health outcomes such as reduced stress, healthier bones and joints decreased risk of diseases like stroke, heart disease and diabetes.

 Eat plenty of fruits and vegetables

-Fruits and vegetables are excellent foods for keeping weight in check as they are low in calories.
-They may also help prevent bone loss which is also common in women of menopausal age.
+Fruits and vegetables are excellent foods for keeping weight in check because they are low in calories.
+They may also help prevent bone loss, which is also common in women of menopausal age.

 Keep a symptom diary

 People’s body systems differ.
-For some people, certain foods can trigger symptoms like mood swings, night swears and hot flashes.
+For some people, certain foods can trigger symptoms like mood swings, night sweats, and hot flashes.

 It might help to keep a symptom diary.
-In the diary, you put down your symptoms with any particular thing (like food) you feel triggers the symptoms.
+In the diary, you list your symptoms along with any particular thing (like food) that you feel triggers them.
 The next thing to do is to try to avoid those triggers.

 Take hormonal supplements